Apache Tomcat - OpenTelemetry Collector

 Use this dashboard to:

-The Apache Tomcat - Visitor Locations Dashboard provides a high-level view of Tomcat visitor geographic locations both worldwide and in the United States.
-Dashboard panels also show graphic trends for visits by country over time and visits by US region over time.
+The Apache Tomcat - Visitor Locations dashboard provides a high-level view of Tomcat visitor geographic locations both worldwide and in the U.S. Dashboard panels also show graphic trends for visits by country over time and visits by U.S. region over time.

 Bytes Served.
 Displays bytes served in a single chart on a timeline for the last 60 minutes.